-If you place this plant in a sunlight-filled windowsill, it’s best to position it behind the rest of the plants or towards the side of the window, so it only gets oblique sunlight.
+If you place Polypodium Aureum fern on a sunlight-filled windowsill, it’s best to position it behind the rest of the new plants or towards the side of the window so it only gets oblique sun.

 During winter, place this plant near the window with the most light or under bright indirect light.

-However, this plant will suffer if the water stands too long in the pot.
+However, this plant will suffer from waterlogged soil, or water stands too long in the pot.

 Decrease the watering if you notice the fern isn’t growing.
 Mist regularly if there’s low humidity.

-Polypodium Aureum doesn’t like when water is poured directly into the plant’s heart (rhizome); thus, it’s ideal to water from the sides.
+Phlebodium aureum doesn’t like when water is poured directly into the plant’s heart (rhizome); thus, it’s ideal for watering the soil surface from the sides.

-This plant doesn’t need extra fertilizer, but give it diluted regular fertilizer in the growing stage.
+Blue Star Fern doesn’t need extra fertilizer, but give it diluted regular houseplant fertilizer in the growing stage.

-Since this plant is an epiphyte, it isn’t very terrestrial like other ferns.
+Since Blue Star Fern is an epiphyte, it isn’t very terrestrial like other ferns.

-Therefore, a potting mix isn’t the ideal means of planting it.
+Therefore, a potting soil mix isn’t the ideal means of planting it.

-Opt for something looser as this plant prefers a moist environment but doesn’t like waterlogged soil.
+Opt for something looser, as these mature plants prefer a moist environment but do not like a waterlogged potting mix.

-To attain the best possible results, place the plant in a bright spot but away from direct sunlight and in well-drained moist soil.
+To attain the best possible results, do not place Blue Star Fern in low light.
+Blue Star needs a bright spot but away from direct sunlight and in well-drained, moist soil.

 Make sure you keep a spray bottle for regular misting during an increase in humidity.

-If the plant starts appearing tired, brittle, and dry, make sure to check the drainage, make sure the soil is moist without being waterlogged.
+If the plants start appearing tired, brittle, and dry, make sure to check the drainage and make sure the soil is moist without being waterlogged.

-If your Phlebodium Aureum dries out, water it and trim off damaged and unsightly leaves.
+If your Blue Star fern dries out, water it and trim off damaged and unsightly leaves.

-This will help the plant with the recovering process, and you will notice an improvement soon after.
+This will help the plant recover, and you will notice an improvement soon after.

-Propagate the plant at home through the process of rhizomes division during transplantation.
+Propagate Blue Star Fern at home through the process of rhizomes division during transplantation.
 Start by cleaning out the tool gently to cut a small fragment of the rhizome.

 Make sure it has various leaf slices, which you sprinkle with powdered charcoal.

-Transfer the rhizome in a separate pot but make sure the roots of the division are lying on the surface of the soil instead or entirely burying it.
+Transfer the Phlebodium aureum rhizome to a separate pot but make sure the roots of the division are lying on the surface of the soil instead of entirely burying it.

-As with other epiphytes, there’s no need to repot Polypodium Aureum too often.
+As with other epiphytes, there’s no need to repot Phlebodium Aureum too often.

 It’s ideal to repot this fern during the spring season if it’s getting too big for its current pot.